 The matter seems to have been settled quietly out of court, which was fine with Gainesville cops and the DA.
 They treated the punch-out as a juvie offense, giving Hernandez a deferred prosecution on the hush.

-"Seems to have been settled quietly out of court" twists the fact that most minor first offenses in Gainesville turn into deferred prosecution agreements; "treated the punch-out as a juvie offense" twists Hernandez actually being a 17-year-old juvenile at the time; "on the hush" similarly twists Hernandez's juvenile records being sealed in keeping with the law.
+"Seems to have been settled quietly out of court" twists the fact that most minor first offenses in Gainesville turn into deferred prosecution agreements for civilians and football players alike; "treated the punch-out as a juvie offense" twists Hernandez actually being a 17-year-old juvenile at the time; "on the hush" similarly twists Hernandez's juvenile records being sealed in keeping with the law.
 And Solotaroff never goes further than previous reports, which also included the fact that police reports mention Taphorn being in contact with Florida coaches, to produce any material evidence of a cover-up.

 Above all, teasing that incident as "a drive-by shootout outside a local bar," as Rolling Stone did on Tuesday night, is plainly wrong: The alleged shooter in the incident was a pedestrian who shot into a car, not the other way around; there was no exchange of shots that "shootout" usually implies; "outside a local bar" doesn't jibe with the police report's details about the shooting happening near the intersection of University Avenue and 13th Street, unless the Beef 'O' Brady's connected to the Holiday Inn counts.

 And why does that phrasing of the teaser matter?
-Because folks like Pro Football Talk's Mike Florio latch onto it and write "it's the first time anyone's suggested that Meyer had an affirmative role in keeping Hernandez's alleged misdeeds quiet," when the substance of the story doesn't suggest anything previously suggested, and others have suggested Meyer had some sort of role with the same vaporous proof.
+Because folks like Pro Football Talk's Mike Florio latch onto it and write "it's the first time anyone's suggested that Meyer had an affirmative role in keeping Hernandez's alleged misdeeds quiet," when the substance of the story doesn't suggest anything that wasn't previously suggested, and others have suggested Meyer had some sort of role in the incident with the same vaporous proof.

 This is the sort of thing that fills out a story, even if Solotaroff appears to have gotten a wealth of information from people close to Hernandez about him, including valuable details about him smoking angel dust (you may know it as PCP) and being paranoid, and done good muckraking in dredging up things about Hernandez's family and the Patriots' swap of a former local law enforcement officer for a tech-savvy Brit as their head of security.
 Writing about Hernandez without writing about his college days would be incomplete and frustrating, too.